gaiaus/ICF/reform/Proposal.md

 ## 2. **Grounds for No Confidence**

-WHEREAS, the grounds for the declaration of no confidence and the "Call to Action" include, inter alia:
+WHEREAS, the grounds for declaration of no confidence and the "Call to Action" include, inter alia:

 2.1 **DEVIATION FROM MANDATED PURPOSE**